tomna [Maltese]

 1

-A unit of dry capacity for cereals, = 0.5 imperial bushels (approximately 18.18 liters). link to a table of Maltese units of dry capacity In an earlier period, when Maltese units were influenced by those of Palermo, this unit was known as the tomolo (plural tomoli), which Doursther (1840) describes as 18.10 liters.
+A unit of dry capacity for cereals, since 1921 = 0.5 imperial bushels (approximately 18.18 liters). link to a table of Maltese units of dry capacity In an earlier period, when Maltese units were influenced by those of Palermo, this unit was known as the tomolo (plural tomoli), which Doursther (1840) describes as 18.10 liters.

 2